- Active project

 Overview

-We are working with stakeholders and iwi partners in Hawke's Bay to take a holistic approach to local marine management.
-Our focus is on implementing ecosystem-based management (EBM) in a real-world example by combining science and mātauranga Māori with the tools and resources from our previous research.
+We worked with the Hawke’s Bay Marine and Coastal Group (HBMaC) to take a holistic approach to local marine management.
+The focus was on implementing ecosystem-based management (EBM) in a real-world example by combining science and mātauranga Māori with tools and resources from our previous research.

-In collaboration with HBMaC, stakeholders and iwi, we mapped two environmental stressors in the Hawke's Bay marine environment: freshwater sedimentation and loss of benthic (seabed) structure, and their interactions.
-These are presented in systems maps.
-We also compiled a list of metadata for existing environmental and socio-cultural datasets that could be used populate model scenarios based on the systems map.
-The systems maps, summary and webinar recording are available below.
+In collaboration with HBMaC, we developed a system map to explore two environmental stressors in the Hawke's Bay marine environment: freshwater sedimentation and loss of benthic (seafloor) structure, and their interactions.
+We also compiled a list of metadata for existing environmental and socio-cultural datasets that could be used to populate model scenarios based on the system map.

 Why Hawke's Bay?

-Hawke’s Bay has a diverse coastal marine ecosystem with sandy beaches, inter-tidal reefs, dunes and estuaries.
-The region has large river systems, fisheries, productive lands and ocean outfalls which can add stress to the marine system and impact on people’s values for the coastal area.
+The Hawke’s Bay regional study was selected as one of the Phase II case study areas for research on implementing ecosystem-based management in a real-world context, using tools, processes and analyses developed from Sustainable Seas research.
+Hawke’s Bay is representative of a typical coastal marine ecosystem with sandy beaches, intertidal reefs, dunes, estuaries, subtidal reefs and soft sediments.
+The region has large river systems, fisheries, productive land, and ocean outfalls which can add stress to the marine system and impact on people’s values for the coastal area.

 Research Team